My Garage

 A:

-Remove the cylinder head, sump, and oil pump pick-up tube, as applicable.
-Rotate the crankshaft so that No 1 big-end cap (timing chain end of the engine) is at the lowest point of its travel.
-If the big-end cap and rod are not already numbered, mark them with a marker pen.
-Mark both cap and rod to identify the cylinder they operate in.
-Unscrew and remove the big-end bearing cap bolts, and withdraw the cap complete with shell bearing from the connecting rod.
-Make sure that the shell remains in the cap and if necessary identify it for position.
-Discard the bolts -they are 'stretch' type, and should not be re-used.
-If only the bearing shells are being attended to, push the connecting rod up and off the crankpin, and remove the upper bearing shell.
-Keep the bearing shells and cap together in their correct sequence if they are to be refitted.
-If the piston is being removed, push the connecting rod up and remove the piston and rod from the top of the bore.
-Note that if there is a pronounced wear ridge at the top of the bore, there is a risk of damaging the piston as the rings foul the ridge.
-However, it is reasonable to assume that a rebore and new pistons will be required in any case if the ridge is so pronounced.
-Repeat the procedure for the remaining piston/connecting rod assemblies.
-Ensure that the caps and rods are marked before removal, as described previously, and keep all components in order.
-Mark the connecting rod and cap for position, and store together.
+Remove the cylinder head, sump, and oil pump pick-up tube.
+Rotate the crankshaft so No 1 big-end cap is at its lowest point.
+Mark the big-end cap and rod if not already numbered.
+Unscrew and remove the big-end bearing cap bolts, and withdraw the cap with shell bearing from the rod.
+Discard the bolts as they are 'stretch' type.
+If only the bearing shells are being attended to, push the rod up and off the crankpin, and remove the upper bearing shell.
+If the piston is being removed, push the rod up and remove the piston and rod from the top of the bore.
+Repeat for the remaining piston/rod assemblies.
+Ensure all components are marked and kept in order.

 Posted by ToyotaPartsDeal Specialist